Event Planning Class Overview

 - Solicit bids from venues and service providers

 - Inspect venues to ensure that they meet the clients requirements

 - Coordinate event services such as rooms, transportation, and food service

 - Monitor event activities to ensure that the client and the attendees are satisfied

 - Review event bills and approve payments

-When it comes to career stability, you can rest assured a surplus of event planner jobs are waiting for you at the end of your training.
-According to the Bureau of Labor Statistics, careers in meeting, convention and event planning are projected to grow a whopping 10 percent from 2016 to 2026.
+According to the Bureau of Labor Statistics, careers in event planning are projected to grow a whopping 10 percent from 2016 to 2026.
 This is significantly faster than the growth average for all other occupations worldwide.
-Not only that, the salaries corresponding with these new event planner careers are getting more and more competitive with time.

 Average Event Planner Salary

 Currently, the median event planner salary is $61,452, with an overall range of anywhere from $52,901 to $72,329.
-Since many event planners work on a freelance basis, it’s also worth considering the substantial hourly rates planners are charging in the current market.
-On average, if you were to break down the event planning fees typically charged today, a planner would make anywhere from $21 to $75 per hour- plus all the vendor commissions.
+Since many event planners work on a freelance basis, it’s also worth considering hourly rates planners are charging in the current market.
+On average, a planner makes anywhere from $21 to $75 per hour- plus all the vendor commissions.